K-Sato1995/gatsbyBlog/content/posts/Implement-authentication-from-scratch/index.md

 # Sign up functionality

-Let's start from setting up the routes for users to sign up.
+Let's start by setting up the routes for users to sign up.

 ```ruby
 Rails.application.routes.draw do